Chapter 2 Working with data structures

 Let’s investigate the Dataframe as an object:

-• What does a Dataframe contain (in terms of data)?
+• What does a Dataframe contain (values, attributes)?

 We first take a look at the contents: